Continuing Education Activity

 Variola could be suspected when an acute onset of fever is followed by a breakout of uniform vesicles or pustules all at the same stage of development, with no palm or sole sparing.
 These umbilicated vesicles are characteristic of the disease.
 If suspicion is strong, immediate isolation/quarantine to a negative pressure room and prophylactic vaccination of the patient and contact tracing should not be delayed.
 Health officials should be contacted.

 With proper precautions and steps, ruling out smallpox should be the priority.
 Skin biopsy can also rule in poxvirus by the presence of visible virus nucleation sites called Guarneri bodies in the cytoplasm of the host cell, but- along with the antibody testing is not specific for variola versus other poxviruses.
-However, if suspected, infections can be diagnosed with PCR as well, note that a viral culture (chorioallantois medium) is the gold standard, this diagnosis should be confirmed in a safety level 4 laboratory.
+However, if suspected, infections can be diagnosed with polymerase chain reaction (PCR) as well.
+Note that a viral culture (chorioallantois medium) is the gold standard, this diagnosis should be confirmed in a safety level 4 laboratory.

-Serological testing is often unnecessary for molluscum contagiosum infections; however, as it is often diagnosed clinically.
+Serological testing is often unnecessary for molluscum contagiosum infections as it is often diagnosed clinically.
 In genital manifestations, especially in children, further workup should include a sexually transmitted infection (STI) panel.

 Treatment / Management